hameliknaoh/dev-on-ns-3-inside-a-container-using-python/README.md

 # System Requirements and Setup

 Going ahead, we will be setting up our ns-3 docker box on a Linux environment.
 The attached `build-script.sh` to the repository has been tested on a `Ubuntu-18.04` machine with the `zsh` interpreter, but it should also work fine for the rest of Debian and Ubuntu-based Linux distributions that are supported by Docker Inc.: for more details, please check [the list of Linux platforms supported by Docker Inc](https://docs.docker.com/install/#supported-platforms).
-Clone the `git` repository, and start running the `build-script.sh` to update the system packages, install docker and pull [my ns-3 docker image](https://hub.docker.com/r/hamelik/ns3.26libdependencies/) from the Docker Hub:
+Clone the `git` repository, and start running the `build-script.sh` by issuing the `make` command.
+The `build-script` will update the system packages, install docker and pull [my ns-3 docker image](https://hub.docker.com/r/hamelik/ns3.26libdependencies/) from the Docker Hub:

 ```
   $ git clone https://github.com/hameliknaoh/dev-on-ns-3-inside-a-container-using-python.git
   $ cd dev-on-ns-3-inside-a-container-using-python/
-  $ ./build-script.sh
+  $ make
 ```

 To verify that the setup process was successfull, we should be able to have the `hamelik/ns3.26libdependencies` docker image listed when the command `docker images` is issued: